 Artist Statement

-Through representational painting and drawing, my work expressively combines topics of hyper-consumerism, farming practices, ethnobotany, dangers of contemporary industrialization, and distant memories of childhood nostalgia.
-Many factors inspire my thinking and the academic research involved preceding the physical creation of my artwork, ranging from radical explorations of environmental activism in the mistreatment of humans and animals alike due to large-scale farming systems to the influences surrounding Rudolf Steiner’s creations of Anthroposophy and biodynamic farming.
+Through representational painting and drawing, my work expressively combines topics of hyper-consumerism, farming practices, ethnobotany, dangers of contemporary industrialization, and distant memories of playful nostalgia.
+Many factors inspire my thinking and the academic research involved preceding the physical creation of my artwork, ranging from radical explorations of environmental activism in the mistreatment of humans and animals alike due to large-scale farming systems to the influences surrounding Anthroposophy and biodynamic farming.
 Since my work is rooted in contemporary environmental concerns caused by humanity, I find academic research to be the primary location for investigation, where my ideas sprout that lend to my subject matter.